Alijavedofficial/Signify/README.md

 # Signify

 ## Overview
-Signify is an application built with Angular and Fabric.js that allows users to create, edit, and download custom signs on a canvas.
+Signify is an application built with Angular and Fabric.js that allows users to create, edit, and download custom signs.

 ![Sign Maker Demo](demo.gif)